Jani Hölli

 Jani Kristian "Jay" Hölli is a Finnish Musician from Tampere.
-He has played keyboards in several Finnish Power and Progressive Metal bands.
-These have included, Snakegod, Dingo, Soulrelic, Villieläin, Technical Justice and Leewings.
-He is the current keyboard player in the Finnish multi genre band, Waltari.
+He has played keyboards in several bands.
+These have included, Snakegod, Dingo, Soulrelic, Villieläin, Technical Justice, Leewings, Waltari, Graham Bonnet and Joe Lynn Turner.

 Hölli has been playing piano since the age of 9 and is a classically trained pianist.
 He received formal tuition for seven years at a school which he attended.
 He studied songwriting at the prestigious Sibelius Academy for a year in 2010.